Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay Dog-friendly Caravan Park

 Despite its beachfront location and the amount of incredible park features available, Streaky Bay Islands Caravan Park doesn’t charge ridiculous prices during peak season!
-How good is that?!
+How GOOD is that?!

 • Website: streakybayislandscaravanpark.com.au